Lim Seon-joo

-Lim Seon-joo (/ko/; born 27 November 1990) is a South Korean footballer who plays as a centre-back for the Incheon Hyundai Steel Red Angels and the South Korean national team.
-She represented South Korea at the 2015 FIFA Women's World Cup.
+Lim Seon-joo (/ko/; born 27 November 1990) is a South Korean footballer who plays as a centre-back for WK League side Seoul City Hall and the South Korean national team.
+She is one of the South Korean women's team's most capped players, having played at two World Cups, four Asian Cups, two Asian Games and four East Asian Cups.